dra2020/compactness/README.md

 export declare function scoreShapes(shapes: GeoJSON.FeatureCollection, options?: Poly.PolyOptions): number[];

-Take a GeoJSON feature collection of shapes and return an array 1–100 KIWYSI compactness scores.
+Takes a GeoJSON feature collection of shapes and returns an array of 1–100 KIWYSI compactness scores.
+For each shape, it:

+* Calculates the 7 features in the simplified KIWYSI PCA model, and
+* Then applies the simplified KIWYSI PCA model
+* Producing a 1–100 KIWYSI compactness score

 Note: These are *ranks* where small is better.

 ## Versions